-Our 1U TwinTM, 2U TwinTM, 2U Twin2 and TwinBladeTM product lines optimize for density, performance and efficiency, and have been rapidly adopted by customers and other manufacturers.
-Our GPU optimized product line in 1U, 2U and 4U platforms provides extreme performance in calculation intensive applications.
+Our 1U Twin, 2U Twin, 2U Twin2, 2U Twin3 and TwinBlade product lines optimize for density, performance and efficiency, and have been rapidly adopted by customers and other manufacturers.
+Our GPU optimized product line in 1U, 2U, 4U and blade platforms provides extreme performance in calculation intensive applications.
 Our Atom server line featuring low power, low noise and small form factor is optimized for embedded and server appliance applications.
 Our innovative double-sided storage provides high density with the ability of hot-plug from front and back sides.
 Our Super Storage Bridge Bay (SBB) is optimized for mission-critical, enterprise-level storage application which can incorporate or bridge SATA, SAS, and FC storage solutions and provides hot-swappable canisters for all active components in the server.

-On the networking, we have been working on Ethernet and high-speed networking switches for our blade system.
-With the in-house technology and know-how, we are able to develop standalone switches products, which include 1G Ethernet, 10G Ethernet, and Infiniband for rack-mount servers.
-These switches products will not only help us to up-sell our server products, but also can generate additional revenues through networking business.
+We have developed standalone switch products, which include 1G Ethernet, 10G Ethernet, and Infiniband for rack-mount servers.
+These switch products will not only help us to up-sell our server products, but also can generate additional revenues.